 (b) "Top rail" means the top lateral member of a standard guard railing.

-(13) "Tread width" means the horizontal distance from the front to back of tread, including nosing when used.
+(12) "Tread width" means the horizontal distance from the front to back of tread(excluding nosing, if any).

 (C) Temporary floors.